Oban Airport Scenic Flight Visitor Guide

 2: When you get to the Sound of Mull keep an eye open for a stunning view of Duart Castle and the Calmac ferries that sail in and out of the Inner and Outer Hebrides.

-Visiting tips
+Visiting Tips

 2: If it’s a nice day and you have time to spare while waiting for your flight, ask the receptionist to open the airport’s garden.
 There are bench seats in it so you can chill out and admire the stunning views across Ardmucknish Bay.

-If you’re feeling peckish before or after your flight a good option is to drive across the Connel Bridge to the Oyster Inn (address: Connel, PA37 1PJ) which has a good bar and restaurant.
+3: Due to the fact that Oban Airport is absolutely tiny, there aren’t many visitor facilities apart from toilets and a coffee machine.
+If you’re feeling peckish before or after your flight, a good option is to drive across the Connel Bridge to the Oyster Inn (address: Connel, PA37 1PJ), which has a good bar and restaurant.

-Tourist information
+Tourist Information

 Having flown the Hebridean Air Services scenic flight as well as doing some research beforehand, I have a couple of recommendations that will help you make the most of your experience.

-First, binoculars are great – as long as you have the right pair.
-I own a pair of gyro-stabilised binoculars which level off any shakes from holding them which is a feature that really came into its own on this flight.
+First, binoculars are great, as long as you have the right pair.
+I own a pair of gyro-stabilised binoculars that level off any shakes from holding them, which is a feature that really came into its own on this flight.
+Binoculars enabled me to have a great close-up view, but I can confirm that when the gyro was switched off, they were next to useless due to the vibration.

-If you have standard binoculars you might be able to jam your elbow against the window for stability, but if not I’d either leave them at home or consider getting a gyro-stabilized pair.
+If you have standard binoculars, you might be able to jam your elbow against the window for stability, but if not, I’d either leave them at home or consider getting a gyro-stabilized pair.

 Second, as nice as the view is out the window, if you’re sitting in the back rows of seats you’re going to have this view for the entire trip…